 Adjust the TOC Depth

-You can adjust the depth of section levels that are displayed in the table of contents with the toclevels attribute.
+You can adjust the depth of section levels displayed in the table of contents (TOC) using the toclevels attribute.

 Set toclevels